 - Huge front pockets and hidden back zipped pocket

-- Modern skinny jean look (or bootcut also available)
+- Modern skinny jean look (bootcut and slim also available)

 - Made in the USA